caicloud/nirvana/cli/README.md

 #### Reading Config Files

-There are two way for you to let CLI know where to look for config files.
+There are two ways for you to let CLI know where to look for config files.

 1.  `SetConfigFile(in string)`
 2.  `SetConfigPaths(noExtName string, paths …string)`